Rhadinoloricaria condei

-Rhadinoloricaria condei is a species of armored catfish endemic to Ecuador where it is found in the Napo River basin.
+Rhadinoloricaria condei is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is endemic to Ecuador where it is found in the Napo River basin.
 This species can be found in turbid and dark waters, in moderately fast flowing streams, between 2–10 m deep; no submerged vegetation is found here, and the bottom is made of sand, mud, dead leaves, twigs, branches, and trunks.
-This species grows to a length of 14.1 cm SL.
+This species grows to a standard length of 14.1 cm.

 Etymology

-The catfish is named in honor of zoologist Bruno Condé(fr) (1920–2004), the director of l'Aquarium de Nancy.
+The catfish is named in honor of zoologist Bruno Condé (1920–2004), the director of the Aquarium Museum of Nancy.